Latest Financials

 Cash Flow from Investing Activities

-Net cash outflow from investing activities declined to $3.7 million for FY25 (FY24: $7.3 million), mainly due to higher proceeds from disposal of old equipment as part of the Group’s fleet renewal plan in FY25.
-In addition, the Group invested $0.2 million in property development projects in Malaysia in FY25 (FY24: $1.2 million).
+Net cash outflow from investing activities increased to $5.0 million for 1HFY26 (1HFY25: $0.8 million; 2HFY25: $2.9 million), mainly due to higher capital expenditure incurred as part of the Group’s fleet renewal programme in 1HFY26.

 Cash Flow from Financing Activities

-Net cash outflow from financing activities for FY25 amounted to $7.9 million (FY24: $10.9 million), taking into account lower net repayment of bank borrowings.
-In FY25, the Group raised $6.8 million from the issuance of commercial papers under the SDAX CP Facility Programme (FY24: $5.9 million).
+Net cash outflow from financing activities for 1HFY26 amounted to $4.3 million (1HFY25: $9.6 million), mainly due to lower net repayment of bank borrowings.
+In 1HFY26, the Group raised $5.2 million from the issuance of commercial papers under the SDAX CP Facility Programme (1HFY25: $4.6 million).
+The Group also paid dividends of $1.2 million to the shareholders in 1HFY26 in respect of the financial year ended 31 March 2025.

-In 2HFY25, the Group recorded a net cash inflow of $1.6 million, compared to an outflow of $7.0 million in 2HFY24 and $9.6 million in 1HFY25, as the Group had utilized more trade facilities and raised higher funds from the issuance of commercial papers to support the business operations in 2HFY25.
+In 2HFY25, the Group recorded a net cash inflow of $1.6 million, taking into account the higher utilisation of trade facilities and proceeds from the issuance of commercial papers to support the business operations.

 Cash and Cash Equivalents